How to Make a Giving Day Work for Your Charity

 Learn about the incentives the sponsor provides.
 There are usually prizes for those charities that raise the most or have the highest participation.

-The incentives can be very simple such as extra money for the top three charities, or very complex with prizes for hourly goals.
+The incentives can be straightforward, such as extra money for the top three charities, or very elaborate with prizes for hourly goals.

 Understand all of these, but don't make them your primary objective.
-Those incentives are almost always scooped up by the charities with the largest social media lists and donors who are the most adept at using those tools.
+Those incentives are almost always scooped up by the charities with the most extensive social media lists and donors who are the most adept at using those tools.

 They are meant to build your online lists, gain your charity visibility, and help you bring in new donors.
 Focus on those goals, and you can feel good, whatever the outcome.